AlizerUncaged/The-Obsession-Letter/Server/README.md

 > - Runnables ```runnables```

 Contains direct links and versions of executables to be downloaded and executed.
-Whenever an executable is updated please increment ```item2``` (it's named that way due to how Tuples behave in C#).
+Whenever an executable is updated please increment ```item2``` (it's named that way due to how Tuples behave in C#) doing so will trigger the letter to redownload the executable, else ignored.
 Ex.

 ```json
   "runnables": [